Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 1. Cyprus Genuinely Works for Families

 We don’t say this lightly.
-Cyprus consistently ranks among the safest countries in Europe, with one of the lowest crime rates in the EU.
+Cyprus consistently ranks among the safest countries in Europe, with one of the lowest crime rates in the EU according to Eurostat’s most recent data.
 You feel it the moment you arrive.
 Kids run ahead on the promenade.
 Families eat outdoors at 10pm without a second thought.
 There’s a communal, unhurried attitude toward children here that Northern Europeans often find startling in the best way.

 English is spoken almost everywhere: road signs, restaurant menus, pharmacy counters.
 For families with young children, not having to mime your way through a late night Calpol emergency is more than a convenience.
 It’s peace of mind.
 Flight times help too.
 From London, four and a half hours.
 From Berlin, under four.
+From most Scandinavian capitals, around four.
+Budget carriers like Wizz Air and Ryanair now serve both Paphos and Larnaca, which has pushed family flight costs down noticeably since 2022.
 The friction of getting here is low.
 The reward of being here is high.

 The verdict: Cyprus removes the background stress that most family holidays carry.
 That alone changes everything.